timescale/docs/cloud/multi-factor-authentication.md

 <procedure>

-### Removing two-factor authentication
+### Removing Two-factor authentication

 1. [Log in to your Timescale Cloud account][cloud-login].
 1. Click the `User name` icon in the top-right of the console and select `Account`.
 1. In the `Account` page, navigate to the `Two-factor authentication` section.
 1. Click `Remove two-factor authentication`.
 1. In the `Are you sure` dialog, type the verification code from your authenticator application.
 Alternatively, if you do not have access to the authenticator application, click `Use recovery code instead` to type the recovery code.
 1. Click `Remove`.

 </procedure>